natlec/WT.js/README.md

 To test the application in development, run the `main.py` file in the terminal.
 The development server can be accessed at `http://127.0.0.1:8010/` as long as the `main.py` file is running in the terminal.

-To create a test database with product items, run the `dbschema.py` file in the terminal.
+To create a test database with random product items, run the `dbschema.py` file in the terminal.

 Credits